HarshitKamriya/Java-oops-project/README.md

-Thank you , This is short and simple application Created By Harshit and Shivam and now working to upgrade it more.
+Thank you , This is short and simple application Created By Harshit  and now working to upgrade it more.